douglas-r-rice/IG-Extract/README.md

 git clone https://gitlab.com/c2lab1/freygroup/igextract.git
 ```
 Now you have a local copy of the repo on your computer.
 You can use ```git pull``` to download changes from the remote repo to your local repo.
-* Run the file BERT_Embeddings.py to obtain the feature_embeddings.csv that will be used in DeepLearner_with_BERT.r.
+* Run the file BERT_Embeddings.py to obtain the bert_emb.csv that will be used in DeepLearner_with_BERT.r.
 * Then run the analysis ```source('DeepLearner_with_BERT.r')```.

-Your output ending should be something along the lines of:
+Your output should be something along the lines of:
 ```
-Accuracy with neural network  72.56
+Accuracy with neural network  70.60738
-Accuracy with xgboost using class probabilities  73.319 Accuracy with neural network  73.75
+Accuracy with xgboost using class probabilities  72.66811 Accuracy with neural network  71.68263
-Accuracy with xgboost using class probabilities  73.889
+Accuracy with xgboost using class probabilities  74.14501
 ```